Torreele/Certifications/README.md

 * New career
 * Cloud guidance
 * Employer admiration
-* Excitement and carrer adrenalyne
+* Excitement and career adrenaline
 * Thanks for the recommendations

 ## Certifications retirement